RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

       fileDownloaders: [downloader]
     });
     ```
 - In `src/prompts/chat/config.json`, set `completion.include_images` to `true`.
+With this, the SDK will insert the images to the prompt sent to LLM.
-Configure `completion.model` with your model that can handle messages with image.
+- In `src/prompts/chat/config.json`, configure `completion.model` with your model that can handle messages with image, like gpt-4-vision-preview.
 - In `src/prompts/chat/skprompt.txt`, author your prompt text to handle messages with image.

 <p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>